Lafayette Car Accident Attorney

 With so much to offer, tourists continue to pour into Lafayette, congesting the city’s roads like never before.
 Fender benders, rollovers, and T-bone accidents litter the roads.
 Unsurprisingly, car wrecks are a daily occurrence, and they can happen to you when you least expect it.

 If you were injured in a car wreck, you might feel confused about what to do or where to turn.
-The team of lawyers and legal professionals at the office of Stewart J. Guss Personal Injury Lawyers offer FREE consultations to accident victims.
+The team of Lafayette car accident lawyers and legal professionals at the office of Stewart J. Guss Personal Injury Lawyers offer FREE consultations to accident victims.
 This no-strings, confidential consultation is available 24 hours a day, 7 days a week.
 If you decide to hire us, you never have to pay a DIME upfront, and we don’t get paid unless you get paid.
 We treat our clients like family and have thousands of satisfied clients, so please call us today at 800-898-4877 or to discuss your situation and start the process right away.

 Car Accident Statistics for Lafayette